rems-project/cn-pKVM-buddy-allocator-case-study/README.md

   - `theories/Inst_Spec.v` the instantiation of the Coq module specifications in `Gen_Spec.v`.

+  This Coq development has been checked with Coq 8.15.0.

 - other `*.h`: these are various dependencies of the buddy allocator from the linux source tree.